claudioc/appdate-bot/README.md

 - run `npm install appdate-bot --save`
 - run `touch index.js`

-Now open up `index.js` with your favourite text editor and start writing your bot.
+Now open up `index.js` with your favourite text editor and start writing your bot runner.

+Your module must export just a `run` method which accepts a callback.
+Once the bot finishes its job, you will call the callback using the conventional nodejs way that is first the error parameter and then the bot object itself.

 For example: